AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 GHC defines the abstract syntax of Haskell programs in [compiler/GHC/Hs.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Hs.hs) using a structure that abstracts over the concrete representation of bound occurences of identifiers and patterns.
 The module [compiler/GHC/Tc/Utils/Zonk.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Tc/Utils/Zonk.hs) defines a number of helper function required by the type checker.
 Note that the type [compiler/GHC/Tc/Types.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Tc/Types.hs).`TcId` used to represent identifiers in some signatures during type checking is, in fact, nothing but a synonym for a [plain Id](commentary/compiler/entity-types#type-variables-and-term-variables).

-It is also noteworthy, that the representations of types changes during type checking from `HsType` to `TypeRep.Type`.
+It is also noteworthy, that the representations of types changes during type checking from `HsType` to `GHC.Core.TyCo.Rep.Type`.
 The latter is a [hybrid type](commentary/compiler/type-type) representation that is used to type Core, but still contains sufficient information to recover source types.
 In particular, the type checker maintains and compares types in their `Type` form.

 ## The Overall Flow of Things